You can contact me here.

 Starting in June 2006, I was professionally blogging – yes, getting paid to blog or earning money by running my own blogs.
 Again, this was something I stumbled into.
 I never consciously set out to be “paid to blog” but the money and jobs kept finding me.

-Then an editor found me though my mom blog, A Mama’ Rant (now on hiatus), and wanted me to write stories of my daily life with kids for an online magazine blog called Citizen Mom’s Family Journal (now defunct) for DuPont.
+Then an editor found me though my mom blog, A Mama’ Rant (now on hiatus), and wanted me to write stories of my daily life with kids for an online magazine blog called Citizen Mom’s Family Journal for DuPont, which has now disappeared into the internet ether.
 I eventually won two awards for the blog, a 2006 webaward and 2006 Silver Davey Award.

 Getting paid a competitive wage to blog was exciting.
 Blogging wasn’t just a cute, time-wasting hobby – I was now a professional.
-I also continued to work with copywriting clients in creating traditional marketing communication pieces like brochures, web content, mailings and press releases.
-See my site, The Write Spot, to learn more.
+While I continued to work with copywriting clients in creating traditional marketing communication pieces like brochures, web content, mailings and press releases, I soon realized that blogging and social media was where my future was headed.